awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-joint-channel.md

 ## Step 8\.8: Get Channel Genesis Block<a name="get-started-joint-channel-get-genesis-block"></a>

-A member who joins the channel must get the channel genesis block\.
-In this example, org2 runs the following command from their Hyperledger Fabric client to get the genesis block\.
+Both org1 and org2 need to run the following command on their respective Hyperledger Fabric clients to join their peer nodes to the channel\.
+For more information about the `peer channel` command, see [peer channel](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchannel.html) in Hyperledger Fabric documentation\.

 ```
 docker exec cli peer channel fetch oldest /opt/home/ourchannel.block \